-The number of things that could distract you and pull you away from achieving those daily goals will most likely increase.
+We’re already surrounded by a million distractions, and the number of things that could distract you and pull you away from achieving those daily goals is only going to increase.

-Try to eliminate the things that continue to draw your attention away from your current focus or create a specific time for these tasks to be done in your daily schedule.
+Try to eliminate anything that draws your attention away from your current focus (such as turning all your notifications off), or create a specific time for these tasks to be done in your daily schedule.

-A lot of successful salespeople love to work in “batch times”, where they schedule a block within their day for a specific task and focus on it.
+A lot of successful salespeople love to work in “batch times”, where they schedule a block of time in their day for a specific task and focus on it.
 After that block is complete, they’ll take a good 15-20 min break to relax before moving onto the next task.
 Hyperfocus will allow you to close more deals.

 Using these tips can help you with your selling process as a manager or sales rep. Aligning your sales with these tips will help you sell more in less time, and therefore increase your sales productivity.

 This is just a starting point.
 As you implement these tips, you’ll come across more and more ideas that will help you increase your sales team’s productivity.